SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 ### Understanding CPU Cache line and Cache Coherency

-To execute an instruction, CPUs need to fetch instruction and data (John von Neumann’s design) (from RAM/caches).
+To execute an instruction, CPUs need to fetch the instruction and its data (John von Neumann’s design) (from RAM/caches).
 Accessing RAM (/DRAM) for fetching data and instruction is expensive, usually in the orders of 50-100ns.
-To minimize the latency cost, CPUs have caches: L1, L2, L3 and in some cases L4 caches.
-While L1 and L2 caches are private to each core, L3 caches can be shared between cores.
+To minimize the latency cost, CPUs have caches: L1, L2, L3 and in some cases L4.
+While L1 and L2 caches are private to each core, L3 can be shared between cores.
 The size of these caches increase from L1 to L4, and so does the latency cost.

 Let's focus on data access.